Farmhouse/fhp2-drugs-and-daydreams/README.md

 ‘It’s not a dumpster, it’s an event.’

 A while after closing, the workers would bring out their trash to lay on the curb, and then hand out bags of the sushi rolls and wraps that had not sold, always thoughtfully kept separate from the actual trash and nicely bagged.
 While we ate, kids wandered up two, three, six at a time.
-A nightly gang of squatters, punk kids and assorted others who would set off on the restaurants, bagel shops, and health food stores concentrated in this part of lower Manhattan.
+A nightly gang of squatters, punk kids and assorted others who would set off on the curbside garbage bags of restaurants, bagel shops, and health food stores concentrated in this part of lower Manhattan.

 One grocery store had set out several crates full of ice cream, which upon digging through provided a few cartons of soy ice cream – still frozen.
 By now we were accompanied by a shopping cart that Holden kept padlocked to the street by day, but now had a radio blasting pop punk while he pushed its contents of fruit, vegetables, pizza, pastries, and electronics that had been scavenged during the evening’s walk.